On the calculation of the cohomology of the third finite subset space of spheres: Introduction

 \section{Introduction}

-The space of all non-empty finite subsets (of cardinality at most $k$) of a given space $X$, denoted at times $\exp_k(X), Sub_k(X), \mathcal{F}_k(X)$ or $X^{(k)}$, has been studied at varying frequencies since 1949 \cite{borsuk}.
-The most celebrated result, of course, is in a correction to this initial paper wherein it is proven \cite{bott} that $\exp_3S^1 \cong S^3$.
-In a number of more recent papers \cite{biro} \cite{tuffley-2002} this result has been extended to show that $\exp_k(S^1)$ has the homotopy type of an odd dimensional sphere for all $k$.
+The space of all non-empty finite subsets (of cardinality at most $k$) of a given space $X$, denoted at times $\exp_k(X), Sub_k(X), \mathcal{F}_k(X)$ or $X^{(k)}$, has been studied since 1949 \cite{borsuk}.
+The most celebrated result is in a correction to this initial paper wherein it is proven \cite{bott} that $Sub_3S^1 \cong S^3$.
+In addition, a result due to E. Shchepin (proven in \cite{mostovoy, msc_thesis}) shows that the inclusion $S^1 \cong Sub_1 S^1 \hookrightarrow Sub_3 S^1 \cong S^3$ is in fact the trefoil knot.

+More recently (see \cite{tuffley-2002}), the result that $Sub_3 S^1 \cong S^3$ has been extended to show that $Sub_k(S^1)$ has the homotopy type of an odd dimensional sphere for all $k$.

-In this paper we extend existing knowledge in the other direction---that is, we begin studying the spaces $\exp_3(S^n)$ for higher values of $n$.
+In this paper we extend existing knowledge in the other direction---that is, we begin studying the spaces $Sub_3 S^n$ for higher values of $n$.

-For the duration of this paper all coefficients will be assumed to be $\factor{\Z}{2}$, and the following notation will be used. $F_k(X)$ will refer to the orderd configuration space of $k$ distinct points in $X$, while $C_k(X) := \factor{F_k(X)}{\Sigma_k}$ will denote the unordered configuration space of points.
+For the duration of this paper all coefficients will be assumed to be $\factor{\Z}{2}$, and the following notation will be used. $C_k(X)$ will denote the unordered configuration space of points, while $Sym^k(X)$ will denote the $k$-th symmetric power of $X$.
+We note of course that $Sym^2(X)$ is homeomorphic to $Sub_2(X)$ for all $X$.